babelsociety/website/content/manifesto/index.md

 There is still a chance discussion will escalate and no solution is found.
 In this case we should reach out to a mediator: a person capable of navigating tough discussions.
 Mediators have no decision power, their role is to apply diplomacy to further dig into the problem, and help conflicting parties find a solution that would satisfy them.

 In case the conflict arise from how to solve a certain problem, the best way to overcome it may be to prototype all solutions available and see which one gives the best outcomes.
-As per our key concepts, we strive for [authenticity](#authenticity), and so we should accept that different solutions may be preferred by different groups.
+As per our core values, we strive for [authenticity](#authenticity), and so we should accept that different solutions may be preferred by different groups.

 ## Education